ealib/md-api-hello-world/README.md

 compatible.
 If so, it shows a simple menu like the following:

     1. MDaemon Version
+    2. MDaemon Modules
-    2. Module Version
+    3. Module Version
-    3. List Domains
+    4. Domains
-    4. List Users
+    5. Users
-    5. List User Groups
+    6. User Groups
+    7. Mailing Lists
-    6. Cluster Status
+    8. Cluster Status
-    7. Quit
+    9. Quit

 ## Installation